amyjko/critically-conscious-computing/chapters/abstractions.md

 * Functions _hide_ information, replacing all of the details and nuances of how something is computed with a name and few inputs.
 For example, to compute eligibility to vote with the function above, one only needs to know the function name `eligibleToVote` and provide an age and citizenship.
 The logic of what determines eligibility is hidden, unless the person writing a program that uses `eligibleToVote` has access to the source code of `eligibleToVote`.

 * Functions _abstract_, taking the complex idea of voting eligibility (which in our example only considers two factors, but in reality in the U.S., involves countless others, such as whether someone has committed a felony, or owes the government money in some states), and reduces it down to just a name: `eligibleToVote`.
-This allows people using this function to no longer think about all of those nuances, instead just thinking of it as “eligibility.”
+This allows people using this function to no longer think about all of those nuances, instead just thinking of it as "eligibility."

 * Functions _encapsulate_, structuring details in a way that facilitates abstraction and information hiding.
 For example, the function above only exposes two details: `age` and `citizenship`.
 It could have exposed other details, such as details about when someone became a citizen, someone’s precise birthdate.
-It could also have allowed for a return value that was more than a binary value, letting some answers be “it depends” or “the Supreme Court decision on this person’s eligibility is pending.”
+It could also have allowed for a return value that was more than a binary value, letting some answers be "it depends" or "the Supreme Court decision on this person’s eligibility is pending."
 But the particular way the function was encapsulated did not allow for these different inputs or outputs.

 Another aspect of the power of functions is that they can be combined with other functions and logic to make even more complex functions that themselves abstract, encapsulate, and hide detail.
 For example, a progressive political campaign could use eligibleToVote to automate the selection of who to call to encourage to vote: